ibm-cloud-docs/cloud-logs/template-migration-at.md

         - [ ]  Add some default dashboards, parsing rules, and views to manage auditing events.

-    - [ ] IAM policies that apply to users, service IDs, trusted profiles, and access groups are migrated.
+    - [ ] Create IAM policies for users, service IDs, trusted profiles, and access groups based on the IAM policies currently assigned to the Activity Tracker instance..

 The Migration Tool only migrates configuration of selected resources.
 {: important}